 This Is Why COE Prices Have Been On The Decline In Singapore

 A Certificate of Entitlement or COE is a vital license for anyone embarking on a vehicle ownership journey in Singapore.
-The way the COE license system requires Singapore to participate in price auction bids so that they can be granted the right to own, register, and even drive the car.
+The COE license system requires residents to participate in price auction bids so that they can be granted the right to own, register, and even drive the car.
 The license lasts for a duration of 10 years.

-The COE prices are intentionally hiked, and so is the cost of vehicles in Singapore as means of controlling the number of vehicles on Singapore roads.
+The COE prices help to hike the cost of vehicles in Singapore, as means of controlling the number of vehicles on Singapore roads.
 This is done to reduce traffic congestion and also to reduce vehicle emissions.
 Interestingly, the COE prices have been on the decline, with February’s COE prices hitting the lowest levels in a decade.